DimitriGilbert/StationIO-Station/readme.md

 To cap everything, I have a set of utility scripts written in bash to do the heavy lifting.
 All heve a `--help` option if you do not feel like going through the [documentation](documentation/utils.md)

+If you are wondering, what do I use to add options and flags to my scripts, it is a small bash programm I created called [ParseArger](https://github.com/DimitriGilbert/parseArger).
+It will create (or update) all the parsing code based of information you provide (with options and flags and...).

 ## Background and Philosophy

 Even for seasoned developers, the arduino world can seem daunting :